Confused woman holding a phone with question marks, standing near the Eiffel Tower.

 Can You Learn a Language for Free?

 One of the main attractions of Duolingo and similar language apps is that they are free to use.
-For many learners, the prospect of mastering a new language without spending a dime is incredibly appealing.
-However, the reality is that language learning—particularly mastering a language to a high level of proficiency—often comes with certain costs, both in time and resources.
+For many learners, the idea of mastering a new language without spending a euro is appealing.
+In practice, mastering a language to a high level always carries costs, in time if not in money.

 There are certainly many free resources available for learning French, from YouTube tutorials to free apps and news programs like those on TV5 Monde.
 However, while these resources can provide exposure to the language and some basic vocabulary, they are unlikely to lead to fluency.
 Learning to speak French, especially when it comes to mastering pronunciation and conversational skills, usually requires more than just passive exposure or the simple repetition of phrases.